lsst-sitcom/sitcomtn-063/index.rst

 Abstract
 ========

 Checks the performance of the TMA under 3.5 degree random offsets tracking for 32 seconds (and back to original position) in the full range of azimuth and elevation (another az-el grid).
-Checks repeatability, jitter, slew and settle against encoders in EFD, star trackers, and accelerometers.
+Checks jitter, slew and settle against encoders in the EFD.
 Requirements that must be met are documented in LTS 103.
+We require slew and settle time to be less than 4s for zenith angles greater than 30 degrees and the mount jitter to be less than 0.01 arcsec in an image.

 Methodology